 Compassionate and Experienced Legal Counsel for Trust Dispute Resolution

 As one of the preeminent estate planning firms in Boca Raton, we at the Ellis Law Group see that an increasing number of people are using revocable and irrevocable trusts as mechanisms to dispose of their assets at death.
 Trusts not only provide for asset management during life, they can also facilitate the avoidance of the probate process.
-Having said that, trusts are in many ways “will substitutes” and so trusts and trust administration can be fraught with the same disputes as are found in probate matters.
+Having said that, trusts are in many ways “will substitutes” and so trusts and trust administration can be fraught with the same disputes.
 If you or a loved one is struggling with issues or inconsistencies related to a trust, a Boca Raton trust litigation attorney at our firm can assist you.
 Contact us today to learn more about our services and how we can protect your rights.

 When a trust has “testamentary aspects”—that is, when the trust dictates who gets the property upon the death of the settlor—the trust must be executed in the same manner as a will.
 In addition, Florida courts have explicitly held time and again that the evaluation of claims of incapacity and undue influence in cases involving trusts is no different than the analysis employed in reviewing the drafting and execution of wills.
 For this reason, trust contests—lawsuits which are initiated for the purpose of challenging the validity of a trust—are not uncommon and may be an available avenue for ensuring that an improperly created trust does not dictate the distribution of a loved one’s property.